 An annual budget is adopted for the General Fund on a basis consistent with GAAP, except the budgets include encumbrances as the equivalent of expenditures, and do not include revenues and expenditures related to certain special projects.
-As of September 30, 2013, there were \$101,426 of outstanding encumbrances; accordingly, for the year ended September 30, 2013, the "actual budgetary basis" is presented on a basis which is not consistent with GAAP.
+As of September 30, 2014, there were \$68,360 of outstanding encumbrances; accordingly, for the year ended September 30, 2014, the "actual budgetary basis" is presented on a basis which is not consistent with GAAP.

 Prior to the end of the fiscal year, the District Director is required to submit to the Board of Commissioners the proposed budget for the fiscal year commencing October 1.
-The District holds workshops as required and public hearings on the proposed budget.
+The District holds public hearings, as required, on the proposed budget.
 Prior to the end of each fiscal year, the budget is formally adopted for the ensuing year.